One Second After

-One Second After is a 2009 novel by American writer William R. Forstchen.
+One Second After is a 2009 science fiction novel by American writer William R. Forstchen.
 The novel deals with an unexpected electromagnetic pulse attack on the United States as it affects the people living in and around the small American town of Black Mountain, North Carolina.

-Released in March 2009, One Second After and was ranked as number 11 on the New York Times Best Seller list in fiction in May 2009.
+Released in March 2009, One Second After was ranked as number 11 on the New York Times Best Seller list in fiction in May 2009.
 A trade paperback edition was released in November 2009.

-Background

-Black Mountain, North Carolina, is a small American town, home to a college with about six hundred students.
-Although it has no large businesses, it is becoming a summer destination for people from larger cities.
-Black Mountain is strategically located along an interstate highway and provides the water supply for the nearby city of Asheville.